Check our COVID-19 info page for any updates before coming to the hospital.

 Antibiotic Stewardship Pharmacy Team

-Pharmacists are part of a team to assess patients receiving antibiotics in the hospital.
+Pharmacists are part of a multidisciplinary team to assess patients receiving antibiotics in the hospital.
 Our goal is to use the right drug, right dose and for the right duration to prevent complications related to the use of antibiotics.
-Find out more about the Antibiotic Stewardship Pharmacy (ASP) Team.
+Find out more about the Antibiotic Stewardship Program (ASP) Team.

 Medication safety is a high priority at MSH and the pharmacy team is committed to continuously working on improving processes to prevent harm from medication incidents.
 As a patient, you also play a vital role.